mado-bohsali/BridgePaymentSoftware/Mira-Adra-week-1.md

 2. Operating system and IDE: Windows using Netbeans IDE because it provides Java developers with all the tools needed to create professional desktop enterprise applications.
 3. Programming language/languages: Java
 4. Libraries: J2Pay because it is open source and supports multiple gateways using single api.

 Proposed Set 2:
 1. Database: PostGre SQL because it is ACID compliant and very secure which makes it a great solution for financial applications.
 2. Operating system and IDE: Windows using Eclipse IDE because it allows Git integration and has a large number of plugins and extensions.
 3. Programming language/languages: Ruby
-4. Libraries: Activemerchant because it is very simple, popular for use in financial transactions, and allows us to access dozens of different payment gateways
+4. Libraries: Activemerchant because it is very simple, popular for use in financial transactions, and allows us to access dozens of different payment gateways.

 Scenario 2
 Proposed Set 1:
 1. Database:Couchbase lite because it is highly scalable and very secure.
 It also provides native APIs for android and IOS.